 IMAGE VIA @SEAN34953 | INSTAGRAM

-Hiking may not be the first activity that comes to mind for Space City — the stereotypes tend to veer closer to driving big trucks and hanging out at rodeos (which sure, we do too).
-But this city loves spending time outdoors.
+Hiking may not be the first activity that comes to mind when you think of Space City, but this city loves spending time outdoors.
 And with the temperate weather during most of the year and tons of green space, why wouldn’t we?

 From wooded walks to downtown views and afternoon brews, there’s a hike for everyone.
-So what are you waiting for?
-Grab your daypack, plenty of water, and get ready to hit the trails at these hiking spots in H-town.
+So get ready to hit the trails at these hiking spots in H-town.

 Stretching from downtown to Shepherd Drive, the trails along Buffalo Bayou are paved and easy to hike or run along.
 There’s no shortage of things to do or sights to see along your bayou hike.
 Press the red button at Preston Street to see the Big Bubble art installation in the water (it’s just what it sounds like…trust us), take an evening hike near Waugh Bridge to see the bat colony, or simply pack a picnic and enjoy the wildlife and artwork around the park.

 On the western side of Memorial Park, this 155-acre non-profit urban sanctuary doubles as both a park and an education center.
 With nine different trails in the center, there’s plenty of nature to discover!
-But for a little more distance, hike the two-mile Outer Loop Trail.
-It won’t break the bank either; the arboretum is free and open daily 7am to 7pm.
+For a little more distance, hike the two-mile Outer Loop Trail.
+The best part is that the arboretum is free and open daily from 7am to 7pm.

 Hike along lakeside trails in the Pineywoods forest at Lake Livingston State Park, about 75 miles north of Houston.
-The 2.5 miles of shoreline make nature sightings a common occurrence (just beware of gators here, too!).
-Park entrance is just $5 for adults and free for kids under 12, so it’s easy to make a full day of hiking and lakeside fun!
+The 2.5 miles of shoreline make nature sightings a common occurrence (beware of gators here, too).
+Park entrance is just $5 for adults and free for kids under 12, so it’s easy and inexpensive to make a full day of hiking and lakeside fun!

-Covering almost 1,500 acres (compared to NYC’s Central Park’s 840), you better bet there’s plenty of space to hike in Memorial Park.
+Covering almost 1,500 acres (compared to NYC’s Central Park’s 840), there’s plenty of space to hike in Memorial Park.
 The park offers more than 30 miles of trails that wind and twist though the park, including the color trails located just behind the Picnic Loop.
 There’s always someone picnicking along trails or in the park, so once you get tired grab a table and enjoy!
-FYI: Keep your earbuds out during hikes as many of these trails are also heavily used by mountain bikers!
-And did we mention how much fun a post-hike beer is?
+FYI: Keep your earbuds out during hikes as many of these trails are also heavily used by mountain bikers.

 This heavily-forested park is only 30 minutes north of downtown off Highway 59.
-And, because it’s the only park in the Houston proper park system to allow overnight camping, you can hike all day long.
-The park entry fee is $3 and it boasts 30 miles of trails, so that’s only 10 cents per mile!
+Since it’s the only park in the Houston, the proper park system allows overnight camping.
+The park entry fee is $3, and the park contains 30 miles of trails to hike all day long.